emtiajium/vocabulary-flashcard-frontend/README.md

 ➜ Open the project (`/android`) in Android Studio

-➜ Sync project with gradle files
+➜ Sync project with Gradle files

 ➜ Run the app